Lumarstar/AISG_Foundations_In_AI/Introduction to Python/4_numpy.md

 ### 3. `np.corrcoef()`

-This NumPy function takes in two series, and sees whether they are related.
+This NumPy function takes in two series and sees whether they are related.

 ### 4. `np.std()`